-After sharing some family-friendly jokes (including at least one featured in Unlimited Squirrels), put readers together to tell their favorite jokes, as well as to attempt to write some original ones.
+After sharing some family-friendly jokes (including at least one featured in the Unlimited Squirrels series), group readers together to tell their favorite jokes, as well as to attempt to write some original ones.
 Allow group members an opportunity to practice sharing and delivering jokes, offering jokesters a chance to stand and share their favorites with the larger group.